 November 2019 update: I climbed this as a shoulder-season excursion on November 25, 2019.
 There was snow along the route, but not deep enough to warrant snowshoes.
 I was interested to see that the closed gate mentioned in my description above was open.
 The closure happens on December 1, I guess.
 There was still a sign forbidding “unauthorized” travel, though.
 I didn’t know what to make of that so I just parked near the gate.
 There’s no other notable update regarding access.
 One new thing I did encounter, though, was that someone has put up a bunch of flagging near the top of the ridge where the cornices develop.
 Perhaps this is with the intention of keeping people on solid ground and off the cornice snow, which is definitely a good thing.
 Just keep in mind that flagging comes and goes for a variety of reasons, so don’t rely on it.
 I managed to get some better pictures on this outing as compared to my first thanks to my new TG-5 hiking camera.

-May 2020 update: I did this trip along with my daughter and a couple of other families on May 30, 2020 (everybody arrived by their own vehicles and followed appropriate contact precautions on the trail due to COVID19).
+May 2020 update: I did this trip along with my daughter and a couple of other families on May 30, 2020.
 The winter gate was open, so we could drive to the start of the trail which I describe above.
 This knocks about 1.1 km off the beginning and end of the trip.
 However, we followed the road all the way up instead of deviating onto the ridge as I’d done before.
 This meant the total distance still ended up being 8.8 km.
 The start of the trail is presently marked with a little kiosk, though there was nothing posted on it.
 Following the switch-backed road route, this >400m ascent was well within the abilities of motivated 8-12 year-olds.
 The round-trip time including lunch at the summit was 3 hours.

 Click on the pictures in the gallery below for full-sized images.